 Even though the late-game will see many players rocking loadouts that make them invisible to the scanners, UAVs are still a hugely powerful tool in Warzone, helping you to stay aware of where enemy squads are around you.

-Moreover, you might not have realised that they can actually stack - if three players on your squad call in a UAV at the same time, you'll be blown away by the detail you receive.
+Moreover, you might not have realised that they can actually stack - if your squad calls in three UAVs at the same time, you'll be blown away by the detail you receive.
 You'll get an advanced look at every enemy on the map, not only showing you where they are but also which direction they're pointing in, in real time.
 It won't last long, but if you've completed a few contracts and have cash to burn it could give you some lasting insights into positions and tactics.

 You might not have realised it, but there are two situations in Warzone that send up a signal flare into the sky for nearby players to see.
 One is starting to capture a Recon contract point, which sends up a white flare, while the other is buying back a squadmate, which sends up a red flare.